Israel - The future

 Stats from Angus Maddison.

-Note how the Palestinians were prospering under Israeli "occupation",
+Note above how the Palestinians were prospering under Israeli "occupation",

 with a growing economy linked to Israel and Israeli settlements.